WilliamPrunty/dog_treats/README.md

 ## Data Question
+1. What is in your pets treats?

-1. Is there a relationship between reviews and prices?
+2. Is there a relationship between rating and price?

-2. Is there a relationship between 'limited ingredient' treats and price?
+3. Is there a relationship between 'limited ingredient' treats and price?

+4. Can a homemade treat compete against those produced commercially?

 ## Minimum Viable Product (MVP)
 -   Brief explanation of my findings and what I've learned from them, hosted on my portfolio page.
+[Available here!](https://www.wprunty.com/project-page/python-analysis-of-biscuit-type-dog-treats)

 -   An AI generated recipe using ingredients from the scraped data.
     -   Ingredients selected must be suitable for my dogs diet.